-If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls ii) Pension Liability iii) Third Party Investments a Expenditure and Funding Analysis
+If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.

+ii) Pension Liability

 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.